 Keep track of your cattle, including their numbers, weights, and manure quality, as well as the feed.
 Don't just rely on numbers, be descriptive in your records.
 Always make sure to note the date and details of any change you make.
 That way, you don't have to rely on your memory to see the trend.
 Even if you have a good memory, you are more likely to skew results to favor your expectations if you're working from memory.

 Making good records also makes it easier to enlist all your employees in each initiative.
 This will help make sure you actually achieve your goals.

 Nearly a Century of Experience Helping Cattle Operations

-Since 1925, Automatic Equipment Manufacturing has been making grain mills.
+Since 1925, Automatic Equipment Manufacturing has been making grain mills for animal feed.
 In that time, we've helped countless farmers and ranchers to improve the efficiency and profitability of their operations.
 Let us help you improve yours.
-Please contact us today to talk to us about adding a high-efficiency roller mill to your operation.
+Please contact us today to talk to us about adding a high-efficiency feed mill to your operation.